BioPhoton/Ionic-Angular-Headless-Drupal-Demo/README.md

 ##Session expiration
 //https://api.drupal.org/api/drupal/includes!common.inc/function/drupal_http_request/7
-- 401 Unauthorized — The user is not logged in
+- 401 Unauthorizedâ€Šâ€”â€ŠThe user is not logged in
-- 403 Forbidden — The user is logged in but isn’t allowed access
+- 403 Forbiddenâ€Šâ€”â€ŠThe user is logged in but isnâ€™t allowed access
-- 419 Authentication Timeout (non standard) — Session has expired
+- 419 Authentication Timeout (non standard)â€Šâ€”â€ŠSession has expired
-- 440 Login Timeout (Microsoft only) — Session has expired
+- 440 Login Timeout (Microsoft only)â€Šâ€”â€ŠSession has expired

 ##Debugging
 Wrong username or password => require email confirm checked in drupal